At celebrations held in 1908 to mark his Ministerial Jubilee, James ADAM recalled:

 1. He may have learnt something about his origins that gave him pause to think.
 It seems reasonable to assume that he believed James ADAM Senior, the Mason, was his father (although he may not have been, but almost certainly related, perhaps instead his biological uncle).
 That he was unable to name his father's spouse when he informed his father's death, clearly suggests that James's biological mother was not that spouse.
-He appears to have discovered the spouse name - Margaret THOMSON - by the time he & his "brother" erected the stone on the family grave in Glamis Churchyard in 1858.
+He appears to have discovered the spouse name - Margaret THOMSON - by the time he and his "brother" erected the stone on the family grave in Glamis Churchyard in 1858.
 And by the time he was to marry in 1865, he then "knew" further that his mother was not her, but instead Margaret PATON.
-I expect his father's death resulted in his finding out a few of these home truths, from somebody, & some of which may have been uncomfortable for him to deal with.
+I expect his father's death resulted in his finding out a few of these home truths, from somebody, and some of which may have been uncomfortable for him to deal with.

-2. James had spent 4 years as chaplain to the Edinburgh Night Asylum for Homeless Men, & would have observed first hand the ravages of alcohol abuse.
+2. James had spent 4 years as chaplain to the Edinburgh Night Asylum for Homeless Men, and would have observed first hand the ravages of alcohol abuse.
 He must also have begun to see serious indications of decline in his own uncle, Thomas ADAM, who would, within a year or so, be dead from the D.T.'s.